ddavies0001/mkr1000-iotc/readme.md

 ## Prerequisite

-Install the Arduino IDE (I tested with the current latest version 1.8.8) and the necessary drivers for the Arduino MKR1000 series of boards and ensure that a simple LED blink sketch compiles and runs on the board.
+Install the Arduino IDE (I tested with the current latest version 1.8.9) and the necessary drivers for the Arduino MKR1000 series of boards and ensure that a simple LED blink sketch compiles and runs on the board.
 Follow the guide here https://www.arduino.cc/en/Guide/MKR1000

 This code requires a couple of libraries to be installed for it to compile.
 Depending on if you are using a MKR1000 or MKR1010 board the Wi-Fi libraries are different.
-To install an Arduino library open the Arduino IDE and click the "Sketch" menu and then "Include Library" -> "Manage Libraries".
-In the dialog filter by the library name below and install the latest version.
+To install an Arduino library, open the Arduino IDE and click the "Sketch" menu and then "Include Library" -> "Manage Libraries".
+In the dialog, filter by the library name below and install the latest version.
 For more information on installing libraries with Arduino see https://www.arduino.cc/en/guide/libraries.

 ### MKR1000: